 6. Prevention is the mainstay: as the famous quote goes “prevention is better than cure” brush, floss and fluoride rinse can prevent a lot of problems at the initial stage and can intervent the progression of the disease incurring less cost.

 7. Work ethics: how is the team of doctors and assistants who are working holds a keyplace in your decision making.
 Post operative care taken by the dentist is an integral part of the treatment.
 All queries should be duly answered and the treatment protocol as stated should be followed honestly.

-8. Dentist’s expertise: there are nine specialities in dentistry.
+8. Dentist’s expertise: there are nine specialties in dentistry.
 Each dentist is the master of his own work so it is better to be treated by a specialist rather than a general dentist.
 A specialist has more valid knowledge about his field as compared to other counterpart dentists.
-Therefore the dentists knowledge and experience in his respective field adds value to the treatment.
+Therefore the dentists’ knowledge and experience in his respective field adds value to the treatment.

-Thus the way to analyze the overall ability of the dentist and the services offered is to compare the variety care and quality of services offered, successful post treatment results of patient, expertise of the dentist and most importantly experience of the dentist, rather than the solely trusting the reliability of the price.
-Quality, care and money should go hand in hand in choosing the dentist of your choice.
+Thus the way to analyze the overall ability of the dentist and the services offered is to compare the variety care and quality of services offered, successful post-treatment results of the patient, expertise of the dentist and most importantly the experience of the dentist, rather than the solely trusting the reliability of the price.
+Quality, care, and money should go hand in hand in choosing the dentist of your choice.